 - Close the gaps between what you want and what’s actually happening on and off the job.
 Take small, manageable steps in the areas where you see a mismatch.
 Small steps will help you achieve success and enjoy that wonderful feeling of getting stuff done.

 - Focus on and celebrate what gets done.
-If you constantly turn your attention to what didn’t get done, or still needs to get done, you’ll never feel satisfaction.
+If you constantly turn your attention to what didn’t get done, or still needs to get done, you’ll never feel satisfied.

 - Keep an eye on the big picture…this includes home and work.
 Do this by keeping all of your personal and work to do’s in one place.
 This is key to not letting work priorities devour all other aspirations.